Zen to Go Logo

 Workplace wellness strategies, success stories, and corporate promotions directly in your inbox.

-The mindfulness practices are nothing more than a training for the mind.
-The idea is simple: to learn to focus attention on the here and now, intentionally and without judgments.
-For companies in Mexico, this has ceased to be a trend and has become a strategic tool that helps teams reduce stress, improve concentration, and strengthen their resilience in the face of daily challenges.
+The mindfulness practices are nothing more than training for the mind.
+The idea is simple: learn to focus attention on the here and now, intentionally and without judgment.
+For companies in Mexico, this has ceased to be a trend to become a strategic tool that helps teams reduce stress, improve concentration, and strengthen their resilience against the challenges of everyday life.

 Why mindfulness is a strategic tool in the corporate environment